|Semester 1 Credit Value:||20|

 |Guided Independent Study||Independent study||1||32:00||32:00||N/A|

 Methods are varied as is appropriate to the breadth and diversity of the module's content and intended learning outcomes.
-The lectures offer students wide-ranging overviews of the historical development of children's literature, its current state, and critical strategies and methodologies appropriate to its study.
-One important strand of the module is the opportunity to gain experience of literary research in archives and special collections, and study visits to the Robinson Library and Seven Stories, the Centre for Children's Books will introduce students to key local resources for the study of children's literature.
-Building on this foundation, the two-hour, workshop-style seminars are designed to enable active learning and include short lectures focused on particular writers, plenary discussions, student presentations, and group work.
-In addition to the two study visits, students will be able to access a rich programme of events, including literary speakers and visits to local performances of children's film and theatre.
+The lectures offer students wide-ranging overviews of the historical development of children's literature, its relation to British culture and identity, and critical strategies and methodologies appropriate to its study.
+One important strand of the module is the opportunity to gain experience of literary research in archives and special collections: the workshops will offer students he opportunity to gain practical skills related to this area, while the field trip to Seven Stories, the National Centre for Children's Books will introduce students to key local resources for the study of children's literature.
+Building on this foundation, the two-hour seminars are designed to enable active learning and include short lectures focused on particular writers, plenary discussions, student presentations, and group work.
+In addition to the fieldtrip, students will be able to access a rich programme of events, including literary speakers and visits to local performances of children's film and theatre.

 The format of resits will be determined by the Board of Examiners